-2. Fee Offset
+RTP Fee Offset

 The Australian Commonwealth Government requires all Universities to declare, in writing, the amount of that funding as an RTP scholarship.
-At the University of New England this fee offset is, on average, about $11,000.00 per HDR student in 2017, whether in a Research Masters or Doctoral program.
+At UNE this fee offset is, on average, about $11,000.00 per HDR student in 2018, whether in a Research Masters or Doctoral program.

 Please note that this change does not require HDR students to pay any tuition fees.

 HDR students will need to continue to pay the UNE Student Services and Amenities Fee (SSAF), as they currently do.